vertica/VerticaPy/docs/source/getting_started.rst

 **Python 3.9+**

 VerticaPy runs with Python 3.9 or higher.
-You can install Python directly from their `website <link URL>`_ <https://www.python.org/downloads/>.
+You can install Python directly from their `website <https://www.python.org/downloads>`_ .

 **Jupyter Lab**